cbgeo-archives/mpm3d-doc/input/input.md

 ### Traction

-In MPM, traction or external forces are applied on the points (not to nodes of the mesh like FEM).
+In MPM, traction or external forces are applied on the points (not to nodes of the mesh like Finite Element Method).
 The format of the file should be like the following:

 ```
 NTP            \n